 About that same time, I had hit a brick wall with my emotions, relationships, and overall well-being.
 I was depressed, skipping class, getting into fights and arguments, pushing my friends away and consistently anxious.
 I wanted to run away and just tell people to leave me alone, but I couldn’t deal with the silence and my own thoughts.
 I spent months – years even – pretending like everything was solid, everything was good, everything was awesome.
 But the people that got the abuse were people that didn’t deserve it at all.
 I tried so hard to blend in with the rest of the school, but with each day I risked falling deeper into my thoughts and having a sudden and angry outburst.
 Panic attacks were frequent and at one point I couldn’t handle the overwhelming emotions.
 I couldn’t handle my pain and I couldn’t handle how I was treating people.
 I couldn’t handle myself, and if this was what life was supposed to be for me, I had no choice in my mind but to commit suicide.
 I had countless thoughts, numerous plans and wills and suicide notes typed up and written out.

-But one night while I was brewing in my own demise, I came across this simple device, the semi-colon, in a mental health context.
+But one night while I was brewing in my own demise, I came across this simple device, the semi-colon, in a mental health context after a friend had sent me something about it on Tumblr.
 At that time my thoughts were too jumbled to comprehend, so I left it alone.
 It stuck with me, however, and I would think about it all the time.
 As I started to get help, I slowly re-integrated myself back into life as I once knew it, with more ups than downs, and realizing that my emotions were okay to have.
 That bad days come with the good days, and that I shouldn’t be ashamed of what I was feeling.